Ojiya Study Abroad

 ・Those who speak basic Japanese or English.

 You can get an official certificate when you complete your study ( 3 months or longer),which will help you get a good job back in your own country or get some credits from your university.
-We will also help you get a job at one of the local companies in and around Ojiya, or get into a Japanese college when you have mastered basic Japanese
+We will also help you get a job at one of the local companies in and around Ojiya, or get into a Japanese college if that’s what you are aiming at.